Shows how Utility Services reduces the contaminant discharges to North Saskatchewan River

 Our River for Life website has information on how to keep the river healthy, so we can all continue to enjoy the beautiful scenery our river has to offer through the City’s outdoor pursuit programs and trails.

 Water Quality and Fish

-You should not eat fish from the North Saskatchewan River more than once a week; pregnant women should not consume the fish at all.
-And do not eat the liver or other organs that accumulate mercury.
-Fish in the North Saskatchewan River can have high enough mercury levels to take caution.
+Alberta Health advises that you should not eat fish from the North Saskatchewan River more than once a week, and pregnant women should not consume the fish at all.